freohr/rpg-table-roller/README.md

   -d DICE_FORMULA, --dice-formula DICE_FORMULA
                         Custom dice formula to roll on the table.
 Keep it simple (XdY±Z)
+  --clamp               Force roll result between first and last element.
+No
+                        effect if not using a custom formula.

 Output Options:
   -o OUTPUT, --output OUTPUT